futuretime15/MathTest/README.md

 /*

     MathTest by MF, JRE 11
-    A basic calculator, chosen for UI simplicity with diverse methods
+    A basic calculator, chosen for diverse methods and simple UI

     A Maven model project imported via pox.xml
     For run configuration, for Application with Main class as Main